Bread & Law / Cited

 Methodology

 Cited's assessment is a layered pipeline.
-Each layer surfaces a different kind of evidence about whether a domain's content is accessible to AI platforms across training, real-time retrieval, and AI-powered search.
-Layers run independently and combine into a per-platform posture.
-Technical details for each layer are made available via copy-paste.
+Each layer surfaces a different kind of evidence about whether a news outlet's reporting is accessible to AI platforms across training, real-time retrieval, and AI-powered search.

 Layer 0 — News classification